 With some basic knowledge about Social Security taxes in hand, let’s now dive into how you can avoid, or at least minimize, taxes on Social Security benefits.

-The secret is reducing the taxable income—other than your Social Security benefits—that makes up your modified adjusted gross income.
+The secret is reducing the taxable income—other than your Social Security benefits—that makes up your modified AGI.
 Once that figure comes down, so will your provisional income.
 And if your provisional income is reduced enough, the amount of Social Security income subject to tax could drop from 85% to 50%, or from 50% to nothing.

 So, without further ado, here are several ways to avoid or minimize taxes on your Social Security benefits.
 Any single method might not impact taxes on your Social Security income, so look for multiple tax-saving opportunities that might work for you.
 We recommend working with a qualified tax advisor or financial advisor to create a comprehensive retirement income plan that’s right for you.